 Evidence in Truck Accidents

 Gathering and analyzing evidence is pivotal in determining liability.
-Key pieces of evidence in truck accident cases include:

 - Driver logs and electronic on-board recorders (EOBRs) can provide insights into driving hours and potential fatigue;